 The functional stack is Fi, Ne, Si, Te for INFPs, so introverted feeling is the dominant trait.

-Personal integrity is paramount those with the INFJ personality.
+Personal integrity is paramount to those with the INFJ personality.
 They seek meaning in everything and love to help others with creative solutions.
 Committed and organized, INFJs look for meaning and possibilities.

 Because the INFJs functional stack is Ni, Fe, Ti, Se, internal intuition is the dominant function.